• Agents

 The admin panel is often the single page where everything in your app comes together.
 If it's unprotected, everything is unprotected.

-2. Search for debug headers in your codebase
+2. Hunt for debug headers in your code

 grep -r "x-debug\|x-admin\|x-internal\|x-bypass\|letmein\|admin123\|secret" \

-Every match needs review.
-If a header value grants access to a route, remove it.
+Every match needs deletion.
+If a hardcoded string grants access, it's a backdoor.

 A checklist showing admin route testing steps — incognito visit, header search, API audit

 The principle is simple: protect admin routes at the middleware level, not inside each page.
-Individual pages forget.
-Middleware can't be accidentally skipped.
+Individual pages and API routes forget to check.
+Middleware can't be skipped.

 Next.js middleware